-The consolidated financial statements of RomReal Limited and its subsidiaries (collectively the "Group" or the "Company") for the year ended 31 December 2017 were authorised for issue in accordance with a resolution of the Directors on the 12 April 2018.
+The consolidated financial statements of RomReal Limited and its subsidiaries (collectively the "Group" or the "Company") for the year ended 31 December 2018 were authorised for issue in accordance with a resolution of the directors on the 9 April 2019.

 These financial statements cover RomReal Ltd. and its subsidiaries.
-RomReal Ltd. is incorporated in Bermuda whereas the subsidiaries Westhouse Group SRL, Concorde Group SRL, Investate SRL, Rofrench Connection SRL, Magic Sail SRL, Westhouse Invest SRL, Westhouse One SRL, West Feriae SRL, Terra del Sol SRL, Hars SRL are incorporated in Romania.
+RomReal Ltd. is incorporated in Bermuda whereas the subsidiaries Westhouse Group SRL, Concorde Group SRL, Investate SRL, Rofrench Connection SRL, Westhouse Invest SRL, Terra del Sol SRL are incorporated in Romania.
 RomReal Ltd and its subsidiaries (the Group) are principally engaged in property investments and development in Romania.
-The table below lists all subsidiaries.
+During 2018, a process to simplify the organization's structure was undertaken as follows: Westhouse One SRL and West Feriae SRL merged into Westhouse Group SRL, Hars SRL merged into Westhouse Invest SRL and Magic Sail SRL merged into Rofrench SRL.
+The table below lists all subsidiaries as of reporting date.

-Also, for reference, single financial statements of the parent Company, RomReal Ltd. have been prepared.
+Also, for reference, single financial statements of the parent company, RomReal Ltd. have been prepared.
 As a general rule, all comments refer to the consolidated financial statements of the Group, unless specifically mentioned otherwise.

-Both consolidated financial statements and those of the parent have been prepared on a
+Both consolidated financial statements and those of the parent have been prepared on a going concern basis.

 Entity Country of business Owner's share Number of shares

 Westhouse Group SRL Romania 100% 19,392,043

 Concorde Group SRL Romania 100% 222,020

 Rofrench Connection SRL Romania 100% 100

 Investate SRL Romania 100% 351,300

-Magic Sail SRL Romania 100% 20

 Westhouse Invest SRL Romania 100% 68,000

-Westhouse One SRL Romania 100% 3,200

-West Feriae SRL Romania 100% 100

 Terra del Sol SRL Romania 100% 15,020

-Hars SRL going concern basis.
-Romania 100% 20